 #show: init-glossary.with(yaml("glossary.yaml"))

-Using Glossary Terms in Your Document
+Using Glossary Terms

-Use glossary terms within your text using the @reference
+Reference glossary terms using Typst’s @reference

 In modern web development, languages like @html and @css are essential.

-- cap: Capitalizes the term.
+- cap: Capitalizes the term

-- pl: Uses the plural form of the term.
+- pl: Uses the plural form

-- short: Displays only the short form.
+- short: Shows only short form

-- long: Displays only the long form.
+- long: Shows only long form

 Input | Output |